Market CommentaryInvestment Insights

 The theory makes a lot of sense.
 With Apple, Nvidia and Microsoft now over 20% of the S&P 500 index and having shouldered over a third of the total index’s return last year, it is mechanically difficult to beat the market whilst maintaining a diversified portfolio.
 The Pavlovian response also dominates.
 The regular rewards within the safety of the skein make it difficult to break from the crowd, even if independent thought might offer hope for survival during regime change.
 Indeed this theory aligns with our own lived experience, the Waverton Global Equity Fund which has outperformed the global equity benchmark by 190% (since inception in March 1999 to 31st January 2025) has thrived during periods of change, but it would be negligent not to highlight the spells of more pedestrian relative performance in the midst of its illustrious track record.
 We have spent our fair share of time inside studying whilst our friends had all the fun.

 So, should you give your money to a goose or an eagle?
-In our review of 2024 we have already outlined some of Waverton’s reasoning behind our optimistic expectation for broader market returns in 2025 (so far so good…).
-But we are unashamedly eagles and we don’t like geese.
+At W1M, we are unashamedly eagles and we don’t like geese.
 Were I to make a rare attempt at objectivity, I would suggest that whether you choose to soar alone, or join the gaggle is in the end a personal choice.
 Just don’t sit on the fence.
 Accepting the risk inherent in concentrated markets and paying active fees for the privilege is heads I win, tails you lose in the asset manager’s favour.
 My ornithologist’s checklist to avoid this common error is as follows:

 • If you are paying for active management, make sure you are getting it.
 Ask potential managers about active share, how they are positioned differently and where they think outperformance will come from.